This file portion of www.watertownhistory.org website

 There

-were friendly Indians around when Richards lived in Watertown - and timber wolves.
+were friendly Indians around when Richards lived in Watertown - and timber

-In the Octagon House today is a rug made from the skins of four timber wolves
+wolves.
+In the Octagon House today is a rug made from the skins of four timber

-loaves of her fresh bread.
+for loaves of her fresh bread.

 Richards